Marak/HTML/README.md

 **Conditionally render blocks of HTML using Boolean values**

-Setting a value to `Boolean false` indicates the class will be removed during the render.
+Setting a data value to `Boolean false` indicates the class will be removed during the render.

 That's it.
 Conditional logic propositions shouldn't exist in the View.

 ```html
 <div class="content">